AngHernan/starter-restaurant-reservation/README.md

 Reservations and tables can be created.
 Reservations are validated on the frontend side as well as the backend.

+React was use to develop and manage the front end UI.

+Backend consists of Express.js for routing and middleware funcitons.
+The database is managed with postgresQL and Knex to run migrations, seeds, and CRUD functions.

 Screenshots and more features coming soon.

 Running locally: